Discover Amsterdam

 Image from Koen Smilde

 Much like Volendam and Edam, Marken is brimming with characteristic green wooden houses and traditional buildings that seem to transport you back in time.
 Once an island (and now a peninsula), Marken is accessible by a single road from the mainland, and the entire area can be traversed on foot in a single day.
-While there, don’t miss Het Paard van Marken, a 19th-century lighthouse converted into the fascinating heritage monument.
+While there, don’t miss Het Paard van Marken, a 19th-century lighthouse converted into a fascinating heritage monument.
+Visitors can also get a glimpse into this remarkable fishing village’s heritage and distinctive way of life at the Marker Museum and don’t miss the Sijtje Boes Experience - the fascinatingly restored home of a legendary souvenir seller from the early 20th century.
+Visitors can board the Volendam Marken Express Ferry (which sails year-round) to travel between the old fishing villages of Volendam and Marken.